 CU: Talent changes pipette tips.

 Prepare the focus forming plate by removing the media from the prepared flat-bottom 96 well plate covering Vero cells [1].
-To prevent the monolayer to dry out, immediately add 100 microliters of the virus dilution to each well in the Vero plate.
+To prevent the monolayer from drying out, immediately add 100 microliters of the virus dilution to each well in the Vero plate.
 Use the same set of tips to add from the lowest to the highest concentration [2].

 CU: Talent removes the media from the flat-bottom plate.